omarezz46/Pricing/README.md

 ## Pricing Algorithm

-This algorithm calculates the price of a financial derivative using the Thomas algorithm.
+This algorithm calculates the price of a financial derivative using finite differences.
   It solves a system of equations represented by a tridiagonal matrix.

-The algorithm iterates over each row of the tridiagonal matrix and solves the system of equations using the Thomas algorithm.
+The algorithm iterates over each row of the tridiagonal matrix and solves the system of equations.

 We have: